What are some Good and Bad graphic design examples?

 Misaligned Elements

-Text, shapes, images, and other graphic elements are placed wrongly resulting in a disorganized look.
-Misaligned elements make designs look unprofessional, and rushed and can affect credibility and attractiveness
+Text, shapes, images, and other graphic elements are placed wrongly, resulting in a disorganized look.
+Misaligned elements make designs look unprofessional and rushed and can affect credibility and attractiveness.

 Good graphic design examples?